effbiae/tightloop/README.md

 # Tightloop

-## A Challenge to Solve Simple Problems Fast
+## A Challenge to Code Simple Problems Efficiently

         write a program to solve a problem the result must by the same as the reference implementation